Crochet Southwest Stripe Afghan

 The afghan isn’t one solid from side to side.
 It’s consisting of panels.
 If you notice the beige line in the middle of the blue section.
 That is the join of two panels coming together.
 If you follow the afghan across and see a raised ridge directly in the middle of being between two blue sections, that’s the ending of the panel.

 Even better, the designer has a diagram created for you to follow.
-What to know something else cool?
+What to know anything else cool?